yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Unopim/Findings.md

 -.htaccess allows SVG to be uploaded.
 However, when uploads SVG file with or without XSS embedded, the image doesn't upload to the web server.

+-.htaccess allows GIF to be uploaded.
+However, when uploads GIF file with or without XSS embedded, the image doesn't upload to the web server.

 -No issues with how server side processes file extensions.